Gogs: Series

 Gogs received international acclaim and won several awards, initially winning "Yr Animeiddio Gorau" (Welsh for Best Animation) for four years running in 1995, 1996, 1997, and 1998 at the Welsh BAFTA Cymru.
-Again, in 1995 the show won the international Children's BAFTA Award for Best Animation, and in the 1996 international BAFTAs, Gogs won the entry for Best Animation.
-In June 1996, Gogs won the award for best animation at the Banff television festival in Canada.
+Again, in 1995 the show won the international Children's BAFTA Award for Best Animation, and in the 1996 international BAFTAs, Gogs won the entry for Best Animation.In June 1996, Gogs won the award for best animation at the Banff television festival in Canada.

 Gogwana extended finale

 The thirty-minute-long special in 1998, Gogwana, which wrapped up the show, was also well received, winning several awards.
 These included the Banff Rockie award for Best Animation Program Award at the 1999 Banff Television Festival, and the Audience Award for Best Film at the Rio de Janeiro Anima Mundi Animation Festival.
-It won Best Children's Series at the 1998 British Animation Award and was nominated for Best Animated Short Film at the 1999 international BAFTAs.
+It won Best Children's Series at the 1998 British Animation Awards and was nominated for Best Animated Short Film at the 1999 international BAFTAs.

-Releases and availability
+Home media

 Both the first and second series of Gogs were released separately on VHS in 1997 by Warner Vision International with a parental guidance rating.
 With the airing of the thirty-minute long special Gogwana in 1998, Gogwana was also released separately on VHS.

 Gogs was released as a Region 2 DVD on 9 April 2001 also by Warner Vision International.
 The DVD contains all thirteen episodes of both series, including the 30-minute special "Gogwana", all on a single disc, with a total run-time of 89 minutes.
 Special features include a rare photo gallery.